Frederick Townsend

-Frederick Townsend (September 21, 1825 – September 12, 1897) was a Union officer in the American Civil War.
+Frederick Townsend (September 21, 1825 – September 11, 1897) was a Union officer in the American Civil War.
 He founded and was Colonel of the 3rd New York Infantry Regiment, and later served with the US Army's 18th and 9th Infantry regiments, where he was brevetted a brigadier general.
-Townsend served three terms as Adjutant General of New York from 1857–1861, and again in 1880.
+Townsend served three terms as Adjutant General of New York from 1857 to 1861, and again in 1880.

 Early life

-Frederick Townsend was born in Albany, New York on 21 September 1825 to Isaiah and Hannah Townsend.
-He was the grandson of Solomon Townsend, a ship's captain during the American Revolution, and great grandson of Samuel Townsend a member of the New York provincial congress and of the committee appointed to prepare a form of government for the state of New York.
-His ancestors Henry Townsend and Henry's brother John immigrated to Massachusetts from Norfolk England in 1640 and settled at Jamaica on Long Island NY, and were founding members of Oyster Bay Long Island.
+Frederick Townsend was born in Albany, New York on September 21, 1825 to Isaiah and Hannah Townsend.
+He was the grandson of Solomon Townsend, a ship's captain during the American Revolution, and great-grandson of Samuel Townsend a member of the New York provincial congress and of the committee appointed to prepare a form of government for the state of New York.
+He descended from the immigrants Henry Townsend and Henry's brother John who immigrated to New Amsterdam from England by 1642, then moved to Warwick, RI for a decade before settling at Jamaica on Long Island NY, and by 1660/1 had moved to Oyster Bay Long Island.

-Townsend had 7 brothers and 2 sisters.
-There was a strong military bent in the family, as one brother, Franklin Townsend was Adjutant General of New York from 1869–1873, and another, Robert served in the U.S. Navy, both on the side of the Union.
+Townsend had 6 brothers and 3 sisters.
+There was a strong military bent in the family, as one brother, Franklin Townsend was Adjutant General of New York from 1869 to 1873, and another, Robert served in the U.S. Navy, both on the side of the Union.
 His sister Mary, on the other hand, married General William H.T.
 Walker of the Confederate Army.

-Frederick attended The Albany Academy and Bartlett Collegiate School at Poughkeepsie, New York and was graduated from Union College, which he entered at age 15, in 1844.
+Frederick attended The Albany Academy and Bartlett Collegiate School at Poughkeepsie, New York and was graduated from Union College, which he entered at age 15, with an A.B. degree in 1844.
 He studied law under John V. L. Pruyn and was admitted to the bar in 1849 and practiced in Albany.

 That year gold was discovered in California.
 Townsend was equipped by his grandmother with equipment and an aide to seek his fortune on the Pacific coast.
 After being given up for dead following a long period of no news, Frederick returned to Albany with tales of being captured by Indians and surviving a tornado.
 He also carried a single nugget of the precious metal which he gave his grandmother who preserved it as a family treasure.